pycalphad/pycalphad/docs/examples/PlotActivity.rst

 Calculate the equilibria
 ------------------------

-Do the calculation over the compoisition range
+Do the calculation over the composition range

 .. code:: ipython3